 The greys are the most often found in this land of plenty.

 Ramaettan’s home portrays earthen finishes of greys and whites.
 The ash from burnt rice straw contributes to the deep grey.
 When burnt the cellulose of the rice straw reduces to silica.
 The ash is also a very good candidate for thermal insulation.
 The other ingredient used is the sap from the bark of the kulamavu tree.
 This sap and the rice straw ash are combined to make a fine plaster.
 This is then applied as a final coat over dwellings.

-The patterns have a glossy appearance and bring out another shade which contributes to the aesthetics of the building.
+The patterns have a glossy appearance and bring out another shade that contributes to the aesthetics of the building.

-Art on wall!
-Traditional patterns drawn onto the walls with finger tips, while the final layer of plaster is still moist.
+Art on the wall!
+Traditional patterns are drawn onto the walls with fingertips, while the final layer of plaster is still moist.

 Touch walls, before touch screens were introduced.

-The red of the plinth complimenting the grey patterned wall, for this shaggy roofed home.
+The red of the plinth compliments the grey patterned wall, for this shaggy roofed home.